 Chess – there are many chess players at Stirling and a large portion of the Border Chess team has often been made up of Stirling students.

 Drama – Students can take Drama as a subject from Grades 8 to 12 and we have Drama teachers who also offer extra Drama lessons.
-We have a long tradition of excellent major productions such as The Wizard of Oz, Sabrina Fair, The Sound of Music, Simply Broadway, Fame, Pygmalion, Chicago, Terry Pratchett’s Wyrd Sisters, Godspell, West Side Story, Pirates of Penzance, A Midsummer Night’s Dream and Footloose.
+We have a long tradition of excellent major productions such as The Heart of Robin Hood, The Wizard of Oz, Sabrina Fair, The Sound of Music, Simply Broadway, Fame, Pygmalion, Chicago, Terry Pratchett’s Wyrd Sisters, Godspell, West Side Story, Pirates of Penzance, A Midsummer Night’s Dream and Footloose.
 The school alternates annually between major musical or demanding dramatic productions, in traditional or modern genres.
 There are also Senior and Junior One-Act Plays, produced, written and directed by students themselves, and space for experience in ancillary professional dramatic crafts such as lighting and production.
 Students enter external Drama exams and local Drama Eisteddfodau.

 The Dance Society - and the variety of dance disciplines represented – is very popular.
 Dance Extravaganzas are held each year to showcase the work of our dancers and opportunities for dancing include assorted internal events as well as performances in local shows.

 Music – The Stirling Music Department has six music teachers, specialising in piano, vocals, woodwinds, brass and guitar/bass.
 There are over 100 students taking Music as a subject, and over 100 further students officially involved in Music in some way.
 Stirling has three bands and three choirs, with excellent facilities and significant support from the school.
 The emphasis in our Music Department is on classical music tuition and all students follow the Royal Schools’ or Trinity syllabi.
 The school also has a particularly strong jazz programme, with over 60 students playing in jazz bands and over 60 students selected for the National Schools’ Jazz Band since 1995.
-Our Vocal Group is one of the top a capella ensembles in the province and has attended the World Choir Games.
+Our Vocal Group is one of the top a capella ensembles in the country and has attended the World Choir Games.

 Oratory / Debating - We have an active team taking part in the debating league, speaking contests and forum discussions, and Stirling is regarded as one of the best Debating schools, not just in the Eastern Cape, but in South Africa.